millecker/senti-storm/README.md

   <tr><td align="center">Preprocessor workflow</i></td></tr>
 </table>

 In the first step, the *Preprocessor* unifies all emoticons.
-For example, the emoticon :-))) will become :-) to get a consistent set of emoticons. *SentiStorm* does currently not differentiate between these two emoticons, both of them have the same positive sentiment score based on the SentiStrength \[1\] emoticons lexicon.
+For example, the emoticon :-))) will become :-) to get a consistent set of emoticons. *SentiStorm* does currently not differentiate between these two emoticons, both of them have the same positive sentiment score based on the [SentiStrength](http://sentistrength.wlv.ac.uk) emoticons lexicon.
 Future extensions of *SentiStorm* might differentiate between these emoticons by using boost sentiment scores.
 In the second step, the *Preprocessor* tries to substitute slang expressions.
 The replacement of slang expressions will help the *POS Tagger* to determine the right POS tag.
 The next step fixes possible punctuations between characters.
 For example, the term *L.O.V.E* is replaced by the term *LOVE*.
 The *Preprocessor* also fixes incomplete gerund forms such as *goin* by replacing it with *going*.
-For that purpose, it uses the [*WordNet*](https://wordnet.princeton.edu) \[1\] dictionary to find a valid word.
+For that purpose, it uses the [*WordNet*](https://wordnet.princeton.edu) dictionary to find a valid word.
 In the last step, elongations such as *suuuper* are removed.
 If an elongation has been removed by the *Preprocessor*, then it has to check the term for any slang expression again.

 ### POS Tagger